amahi/spdy-proxy/README.md

 Reference implementation in [Go](http://golang.org/) of a barebones SPDY/HTTPS proxying server for (semi-)permanently connected back-end servers.

-Thanks to Jamie Hall, David Anderson and Derrick McKee for their help and contributions to how this proxy server idea was implementation.
+Thanks to Jamie Hall, David Anderson and Derrick McKee for their help and contributions to how this proxy server idea and implementation.

 This project is an extracion from a larger Amahi project.
+It uses Jamie's excellent [SlyMarbo/spdy](https://github.com/SlyMarbo/spdy/) SPDY library.

 Intro
 =====